 Children are offered a refreshment break during each session where milk or water and a healthy snack is provided.

 The pre-school has a comprehensive set of policies.
 A copy of our policies is available at the pre-school to read at any time and a digital copy can be downloaded here

 As part of the pre-school’s policy to make sure that our provision meets the needs of each individual child we will take account of any special needs which a child may have.

-We liaise on a regular basis with our Area INCO Co-ordinator (Inclusive Officer) and we have good links with other outside agencies such as: Portage, health visitor/nursery nurse and educational psychologist.
+We liaise on a regular basis with our Area Inclusive Officer and we have good links with other outside agencies such as: Portage, health visitor/nursery nurse and educational psychologist.
 We will also make contact with any other agencies as and when necessary.

-We work alongside parents to provide the best care and education for your child and we will liaise closely with the feeder school when your child is due to move on.
+We work alongside families to provide the best care and education for your child and we will liaise closely with the feeder school when your child is due to move on.

-The pre-school’s special needs co-ordinators are Wendy Clarke and Sue Stride who are continually updated with any relevant training as and when necessary.
+The pre-school’s special educational needs co-ordinator (SENCO) is Becky Copland who is continually updated with any relevant training as and when necessary.